Independent Caribbean Correspondent

-Melissa Noel has been serving as an award-winning journalist and content creator with proven impact at the intersections of media entrepreneurship, sustainable travel and cultural advocacy.
+Melissa Noel is an award-winning journalist and content creator with proven impact at the intersections of media entrepreneurship, sustainable travel and cultural advocacy.
 As well as being a proud Guyanese American based between New York City and the Eastern Caribbean region.

 Her work has been featured on a variety of networks and publishings including HuffPost, Caribbean Beat Magazine, “Good Morning America” and many others.